Table of Contents

-The Dockerized version is self-contained, using the latest version of PHP at the time we build the container image.
+The Dockerized version is self-contained, using the latest version of PHP at the time we built the container image.
 It's much simpler to use since it does not require installing or configuring anything on your host machine.
 Moreover, it's self-updating.
 The command line above always tries to use the latest version of Remote CLI we have published in Docker Hub.

 There's a caveat.
-You can NOT use the Dockerized version with local servers i.e. anything which resolves to an IP address only routable by the host machine.
+You can not use the Dockerized version with local servers i.e. anything which resolves to an IP address only routable by the host machine.
 If you want to try our Remote CLI locally you have to use the PHAR file.

-hostName is the URL to your site's
+hostName is the URL to the Akeeba

-root, without a trailing slash, e.g.
+trailing slash, e.g.

 secretKey is the Secret Key you have